Sambir

 Day 9: Drive to Besisahar, then to Kathmandu

-Have your breakfast for the final time in Nepal’s Himalayas.
-Afterward, take a local jeep and drive to Besisahar.
-The road is rugged and bumpy, offering scenic views of terraced fields, cascading waterfalls, and the Marsyandgi River.
-Passing through the settlements of Tal, Dharapani, and Jagat, you’ll get to Besisahar from Chame, which generally takes 4 hours and covers 62km/ 40 miles.
+You’ll have your final Himalayan breakfast.
+Afterward, a local jeep drive will take you to Besisahar.
+The road is rugged and bumpy.
+However, it offers scenic views of terraced fields, cascading waterfalls, and the Marsyangdi River.
+You’ll pass through the settlements of Tal, Dharapani, and Jagat.
+The drive from Chame to Besisahar generally takes 4hrs and covers 62km (40 miles).
+From Besisahar, you’ll take a local bus to return to Kathmandu.
+This return journey takes 5-6hrs and covers 175km (108 miles) via the Prithvi Highway.

 Itinerary Details